-The Institute issues the only foreign policy journal of Hungary, the Külügyi Szemle (Foreign Policy Review).
-The KKI-tanulmányok and the KKI-elemzések as well as their English correspondent versions: KKI Studies and KKI Policy Brief are found among our online publications.
+The Institute publishes the only foreign policy journal of Hungary, Külügyi Szemle (Foreign Policy Review).
+The “KKI Tanulmányok” and the ”KKI Elemzések” as well as their English correspondent versions: KKI Studies and KKI Policy Brief are to be found among our online publications.

 The Institute for Foreign Affairs and Trade aims to actively shape the domestic professional network of foreign policy and foreign trade discourse, while reaching out to the wider public as well.
 The Institute organises (mostly) public roundtable discussions, private briefings, workshops, smaller and larger conferences in Hungarian and English, and it serves as the exclusive venue for the public lectures and forums of high-ranking foreign delegations visiting the representatives of the Hungarian Government.